-- In 2012 we transitioned to admissions by appointment to ensure that we have adequate kennel space, eliminating euthanasia due to lack of space.
+- We accept pets by appointment to ensure that we have adequate kennel space, eliminating euthanasia due to lack of space.

 While KHS is most known for adoptions, we have many programs—all designed to strengthen the bond between people and pets, and ultimately end pet overpopulation and homelessness.
 Our programs include:

-KHS finds loving homes for 6,000+ cats and dogs per year through its eight permanent adoption sites in the Louisville area: the East Campus in Lyndon and seven adoption centers in Feeders Supply stores.
+KHS finds loving homes for 6,000+ cats and dogs per year through its two adoption sites in the Louisville area: the East Campus at 1000 Lyndon Lane and the Sam Swope Pet Treatment & Lifesaving Center (also called the Main Campus) at 241 Steedly Drive..
 We also offer feline adoptions at Louisville first cat café, the Purrfect Day Café.
 All KHS pets are spayed or neutered, microchipped, wormed, given flea preventative, heartworm tested and are up-to-date on vaccinations.

 KHS has special behavior programs for shelter pets who exhibit behavior issues that make them harder to adopt.

 - In-shelter Behavior Training.
 KHS has a behavioral staff team that specializes in providing behavior modification for shelter animals, as well as enrichment to help reduce stress.
-In January 2017, we announced the opening of our Sam Swope Pet Retreat, which provides a peaceful facility where our behavioral team helps animals recover from abuse, neglect and lack of socialization. in 2017 over 200 shelter dogs graduated from our behavior program and were adopted.
+Opened in 2017, the Sam Swope Pet Retreat provides a peaceful facility where our behavioral team helps animals recover from abuse, neglect and lack of socialization. in 2019 128 shelter dogs graduated from our behavior program and were adopted.

-- This high-quality, low-cost and donor-subsidized clinic offers financial aid for those who need it, thanks to grants from PetSmart Charities, Best Friends Animal Society, Dogs Trust USA and Petco Foundation.
+- This high-quality, low-cost and donor-subsidized clinic offers financial aid for those who need it, thanks to grants.

 - The S.N.I.P.
-Clinic provides free surgeries to all pit bull terriers and large dogs in targeted ZIP codes thanks to generous grant funding from PetSmart Charities, Best Friends Animal Society, Petco Foundation and private donors.
-Next to cats, this is the most at-risk pet population in our area, as there are simply not enough adopters for the number of available dogs.
-In 2017 the S.N.I.P.
-Clinic provided more than 1,000 free surgeries for these dogs.
+Clinic provides free surgeries to all pit bull terriers thanks to generous grant funding and private donors.
+In 2019 the S.N.I.P.
+Clinic provided more than 1,500 free surgeries for these dogs.

 - Since opening in 2007, the S.N.I.P.
-Clinic has spayed or neutered more than 105,000 pets.
+Clinic has spayed or neutered more than 125,000 pets.
 This has helped lead to a decrease in the number of cats and dogs surrendered to our city's shelters.
-Our community has seen a more than 51% decrease in the number of animals admitted to local shelters since 2007.
+Our community has seen a more than 50% decrease in the number of local animals admitted to Louisville shelters since 2007.